skperry99/shelflife/backend/README.md

    VITE_API_BASE=http://localhost:8080 npm run dev
    ```

-5. Open `http://localhost:5173` and you should see the React Library view calling your backend as you implement each endpoint.
+5. Open `http://localhost:5173` to see the React Library view calling your backend (or using sample data) as you build out the endpoints.

 ---